 d) a list of any new or revised Questions proposed for study during the next study period;

-e) a list of Questions proposed for deletionUSA.
+e) a list of Questions proposed for deletion;

+f) summary of collaboration between [with?] the Programmes and Regional Offices when undertaking the activities of the study group [USA].

 10.5.2 The preparation of Recommendations should follow the general practice of the Union.
 Examples include the recommendations and resolutions of WTDCs.
 A Recommendation should stand alone.
 Information may be annexed to the Recommendations, in order to accomplish this.
-A model Recommendation is set out in Annex 1 to this resolution.2
+A model Recommendation is set out in Annex 1 to this resolution.

+10.5.3 Communication of the results of the study groups.
+During the various seminars organized under the BDT programmes, sessions should be dedicated to the issues under study in the study groups to enable greater awareness, good understanding of and greater involvement of participants in the work of the associated study groups.

+In addition, one month after the holding of WTDC-14, BDT should, through its regional offices, make available the main conclusions of the WTDC, the output reports of all Questions under study during the past study period, and the list of new Questions, regional initiatives and programmes to the following entities :

+International and regional organizations whose headquarters is located within the jurisdiction of the ITU Regional Office;

+Administrations of Member States and national regulators ;

+Sector Members;

+Academia and centers of excellence;

+National and regional consumer associations.[Cote d’Ivoire2]

 SECTION 2 – Submission, processing and presentation of contributions